FEMALE SOLO TRAVEL: HOW TO HAVE A SAFE and COMFORTABLE and FUN TRIP

 So now that you’re all settled in your accommodation, let’s talk about what to do and not to do in the city.
 And I am not talking about attractions here.

 what to do and not to do in the city on a Female solo trip.

 Eat At Food Markets.
 It's More Fun, Cheaper and You Will Feel Better.

 Where are you planning to eat?
 There are options.
 If you’re not worried about saving money, you will find a place to eat with no problems.
 It might be better for you to sit at the bar, though.
 Sitting alone at the table could be a lonely experience, besides you won't have to wait for a table this way and you most likely will have someone to talk to if you feel like chatting.

 Eating at the restaurants all the time can cost more than your air ticket and hotel combined.
 So, if you would rather save money for another trip, you can either eat at the Market, where they have a variety of choices or the deli department of a supermarket.
 Add to that stop at a tiny local bakery and fruit stores you will find anywhere, and you will have decent meals for about 10 euros per day total.
 That will also include water and bottled alcohol, if you’re not too picky about your wine.

 Make friends On The Road

 If you think you will appreciate some company on your trip—sign up to a meetup group or a Facebook group for your future travel city.
 They usually do some events you could join.
-If you go out - a live music venue or a concert are the safest choice.
-Some hiking events are great!
+If you go out - a live music venue or a concert is the safest choice.
+Some hiking events are great for that!
 Just make sure you joined the right hiking group, with the right level of difficulty, they are very fussy about that!

 Or use dating apps to find friends.
 Below are two most popular ones.